Eolu/directed/directed/README.md

 ```

 #### Lazy
 Stages can be annotated as `lazy`.
-This will indicate that it's node will never be evaluated until a child node needs its output to evaluate.
+This will indicate that its node will never be evaluated until a child node needs its output to evaluate.
 Typical graphs will have multiple lazy nodes, and one or possibly a few non-lazy nodes.
 A graph with only lazy nodes will do nothing at all:
 ```rust
 use directed::*;